 Best Bangkok Tailor Scams Guide: How to Avoid Tourist Traps

-Bangkok’s reputation as a custom tailoring destination is well-deserved, with skilled craftsmen creating beautiful garments at prices that would cost triple elsewhere.
-However, the city’s popularity has also attracted operators who prey on unsuspecting tourists, particularly those on short visits who won’t be around to complain.
+Bangkok tailor scams are an unfortunate reality in a city that is otherwise one of the best places in the world for custom clothing.
+The city’s reputation as a bespoke tailoring destination is well-deserved, with skilled craftsmen creating beautiful garments at prices that would cost triple elsewhere.
+However, Bangkok’s popularity has also attracted operators who prey on unsuspecting tourists, particularly those on short visits who will not be around to complain.

-After reviewing dozens of Bangkok tailors and hearing countless stories from visitors, I’ve identified the most common Bangkok tailor scams and red flags you need to watch for.
+After reviewing dozens of Bangkok tailors and hearing countless stories from visitors, I have identified the most common Bangkok tailor scams and red flags you need to watch for.
 This guide will help you distinguish between legitimate tailors and tourist traps that plague the city’s tailoring scene.

 The Most Common Bangkok Tailor Scams